Food Service

 Food of minimal nutritional value should not be given away, sold, or used as incentives for students or student activities during the school day except for peppermint, which has been documented to enhance memory.

-A packaged snack should be less than 250 calories.
+*A packaged snack should not exceed 250 calories.

 Chocolate is not permitted to be the main ingredient; carob is an acceptable substitute.